 You can block websites by adding their URL to the hosts file; however, it doesn’t restrict your child’s internet use comprehensively:

-- You cannot block social media or messaging services such as WhatsApp that are accessible through programs your child can install on their computers.
+- You cannot block social media or messaging services such as WhatsApp which are accessible through programs your child can install on their computers.

 - Older children with computer knowledge can easily revoke your settings.